Don’t esitate to contact us. We are a professional Team happy to speak with you.

 In order to better understand the greatness of Leonardo, a visit to ‘Museum of Sciences’ is a must: here, drawings, artifacts, notes and projects concerning urban engineering, military strategy and weapons, natural sciences are visible.

 A must-visit is the Leonardo 3D Museum: his exhibition is not to be missed. discover Leonardo’s working models of his machines and digitalized restorations of his paintings.The Submarine, the Time Machine, the Mechanical Dragonfly, the Rapid-Fire Crossbow, the Mechanical Eagle, the digital restoration of the Last Supper and the reconstruction of musical instruments are some of the most recent innovative additions to the exhibition.

-Next stop on the Leonardo’s footsteps is the‘Ambrosiana Gallery’: beyond an astonishing Leonardo’s portrait of Salai, here is the Atlantic Codex, a collection of more than 1119 notes, drawings and research concerning mathematics, astronomy, optics, fables and food recipes, pictures of water pumps, war machines and parachutes.
+Next stop on the Leonardo’s footsteps is the‘Ambrosiana Gallery’: the Ambrosiana Gallery is a scientific community, promoting intercultural exchange and dialogue, since 1600.
+Its strong identity is meant to boost ‘contamination’ in several fields of knowledge and share them to the audience.
+Beyond an astonishing Leonardo’s portrait of Salai, here is the Atlantic Codex, a collection of more than 1119 notes, drawings and research concerning mathematics, astronomy, optics, fables and food recipes, pictures of water pumps, war machines and parachutes.
 The Atlantic Codex is well conserved here since 1637, as the Ambrosiana Library was one of the first public libraries in Europe.